waylan/test-repo-target/README.md

 This is a target test repo for pushing from one to another via a Workflow.

-The workflows which push to this repo can be found in [waylan/test-repo-source](https://github.com/waylan/test-repo-source).
+The workflow which pushes to this repo can be found in [waylan/test-repo-source](https://github.com/waylan/test-repo-source).

 This repo should contain only two files.
 This README and a file with a